An incomplete guide to Scala 3 macros and Multi-stage programming

 Did you find this article valuable?

-Support Eason Du by becoming a sponsor.
+Support functional and mathematical by becoming a sponsor.
 Any amount is appreciated!